gteretre/start-down/README.md

 docker run -p 3000:3000 --env-file [.env.local](http://_vscodecontentref_/0) startdown
 ```

-## Contribution & Feedback
+## 🤝 Contribution & Feedback

 Contributions, bug reports, and feature suggestions are welcome!
 Please open an issue or submit a pull request.

-## About
+## 💡 About

-In the world of tech, everyone's chasing that mythical "unicorn"
-— the billion-dollar startup idea.
-So, I thought, why not have a
-little fun with it?
-StartDown is my tongue-in-cheek tribute to
-those wild ideas that might just be brilliant... or totally
-bonkers.
-It’s a space where people can throw their craziest
-concepts into the void (or the internet) and maybe, just maybe,
-get some feedback.
+In the world of tech, everyone's chasing that mythical "unicorn" — the billion-dollar startup idea.
+So, I thought, why not have a little fun with it?
+StartDown is my tongue-in-cheek tribute to those wild ideas that might just be brilliant... or totally bonkers.
+It’s a space where people can throw their craziest concepts into the void (or the internet) and maybe, just maybe, get some feedback.
 It's also part of my portfolio.
-A functional
-joke with real code behind it.
+A functional joke with real code behind it.

-## Contribution & Feedback

-Contributions, bug reports, and feature suggestions are welcome!
-Please open an issue or submit a pull request.

-## License
+## 📬 License

 **Copyright © 2025 Michał Kowalski.
 All Rights Reserved.**